Early Childhood Development Micro-Entrepreneurs’ Financial

 What Women Want (3W): 2017-2018

-Country: Myanmar Sample size: 800 respondents Duration: 17 months
+Sample size: 800 respondents

 Research Description: A financial diaries study with women micro-entrepreneurs in Myanmar conducted for BRAC and MFIL.
 The diaries will reveal what women micro-entrepreneurs’ current pain points and priorities are.
 BRAC will use the information from the L-IFT diaries to design improved individual loans.
 MFIL They will use the financial diaries to develop both savings for micro entrepreneurs and new loan products.
 Access the data portal here.